CosmoStat/shear-pipe-peaks/README.md

 #### Example

-To run the example you need to git clone this repository as
+To run the example you need to check that you have propery installed the [Dependencies](#dependencies) listed above in your environment and then git clone this repository as

 `git clone https://github.com/CosmoStat/shear-pipe-peaks.git`